 With a multitude of organisations involved, each with their own breakthrough and annual goals, there is the very real possibility that strategy execution, and in particular goal management, can be cumbersome without the proper strategy tools.

-To achieve the alignment and standard of delivery we’ve spoken of, the NHS, and public sector, are looking toward digital transformation.
+To achieve the alignment and standard of delivery we’ve spoken of, the NHS, and the public sector, are looking toward digital transformation.

-The positive news for the public sector is that there is a growing support for digital technology, as reflected by surveys on that very topic among civil servants.
+The positive news for the public sector is that there is growing support for digital technology, as reflected by surveys on that very topic among civil servants.
 In a Fujitsu study from 2018, 86% of civil servants agreed that technology was driving a positive change in the UK government.
 That's a resounding signal, and one that integrated care services should use as a platform for a strategy that is supported by a digital platform.

-That requires world class strategy execution technology to implement and manage at scale across multiple sites, board, management, division and departmental structures.
+That requires world-class strategy execution technology to implement and manage at scale across multiple sites, board, management, division and departmental structures.